SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-05-19-take-someone-else's-class.md

 ## Prerequisite #3:

 If you're not really interested in optimizing your organization for adaptability to external reality but still want to pretend to be "Agile," you're in luck.
-Both SAFe and Jeff Sutherland's "Scrum@Scale" provide ways to maintain your staus quo while pretending to be Agile.
+Both Lean Dressingwell's SAFe and Jeff Sutherland's "Scrum@Scale" provide ways to maintain your staus quo while pretending to be Agile.
 But I have limited time left on this planet, so please keep that dishonest crap out of my workshop.